privacy-tech-lab/privee/README.md

 4. Installing and Running Privee
 --------------------------------

 If you obtained a packed extension at the chrome web store, follow their installation instructions.
-If you obtained an unpacked extension, unzip the Privee zip folder, save it at a convenient location, and load the folder as an unpacked extension within Google Chrome (Settings -> Extensions -> Load unpacked extension...).
+If you obtained source files, save those at a convenient location, and load the folder as an unpacked extension within Google Chrome (Settings -> Extensions -> Load unpacked extension...).
 To run Privee go to the website with the privacy policy that you want to analyze and push the P button in the upper right hand corner of Google Chrome.
 The first ML classifier run takes one minute to analyze training data.

 5. Version History
 ------------------